 SLOPE.
-The fall (pitch) of a line of pipe in reference to a horizontal plane.
+The fall (pitch) of a line of pipe in reference to a horizonal plane.
 In drainage, the slope is expressed as the fall in units vertical per units horizontal (percent) for a length of pipe.

-SMOKE-DEVELOPED INDEX.
-A comparative measure, expressed as a dimensionless number, derived from measurements of smoke obscuration versus time for a material tested in accordance with ASTM E 84.
+SMOKE-DEVELOPED RATING.
+A numerical index indicating the relative density of smoke produced by burning assigned to a material tested in accordance with ASTM E 84.